indeedeng/imhotep/docs/overview.md

 To share a query with others, copy the URL.

 ###Running Multiple Queries Simultaneously
 The IQL web client can implicitly join multiple result tables from multiple IQL queries.
-This feature allows you to see data from multiple indexes and time ranges or filtered in different ways at one time.
+This feature allows you to see data from multiple datasets and time ranges or filtered in different ways at one time.

 By default, the client shows a single row for a single IQL query.
 To specify an additional query in a new row, click **+** to the right of the query.
 This action copies the contents of all cells from the original query in the new query.